 How do I go about getting assistance from a food pantry?

-Individuals and families in need of food assistance that live in the City of Racine are encouraged to register at the Salvation Army for a referral to a pantry.
-The Salvation Army is located at 1901 Washington Ave.
-You will need picture identification and some for of identification for each member of your household.
+People in need of emergency food from a pantry who live in the City of Racine are encouraged to contact IMPACT 2-1-1 by dialing 211 on any phone.
+IMPACT 2-1-1 will carefully screen those calling for food for their eligibility to go to a food pantry.
+You will need picture identification and some form of identification for each member of your household.
 Proof of your current address in the form of a utility bill, telephone bill or a rent receipt is also needed.
 The pantry that you are referred to will vary, depending on the time and the day of the week, your location within the city and your access to transportation.
 Registration for individuals and families at pantries outside of the City of Racine are handled directly by the pantry in that area.

 What assistance can I expect to receive?